BanG Dream! Girls Band Party!: Gameplay

 Certain covers were spawned from collaborations between BanG Dream! and other franchises.
-The Vocaloid project, the video game series Persona, and the anime Is the Order a Rabbit?, Re:Zero − Starting Life in Another World, A Certain Scientific Railgun T, Ojamajo Doremi, Zombie Land Saga, and Tokyo Revengers have partnered with Girls Band Party!, which includes covers by the bands and special character costumes.
+The Vocaloid project, the video game series Persona, and the anime Is the Order a Rabbit?, Re:Zero − Starting Life in Another World, A Certain Scientific Railgun T, Ojamajo Doremi, Zombie Land Saga, Tokyo Revengers, That Time I Got Reincarnated as a Slime, Chainsaw Man and Oshi no Ko have partnered with Girls Band Party!, which includes covers by the bands and special character costumes.
 The Zombie Land Saga collaboration featured an appearance from ZLS character Kotaro Tatsumi, whose voice actor Mamoru Miyano reprised his role to become the game's first voiced male character.

 Players gain experience points (EXP) by clearing songs and listening to overworld conversations between characters.
 Characters are fully voiced with 2.5D movement via Live2D technology, and their interactions are depicted in a visual novel-style presentation.
 Further dialogues can be attain by improving cards and attaining more EXP.
 EXP also improves a band's rank, which unlocks additional chapters in band stories.
-Cards, which use a star ranking system to determine rarity (four stars being the rarest), are acquired via the gacha system, a luck-based mechanic in which players spend the in-game currency Stars with the hope of winning their desired cards.
+Cards, which use a star ranking system to determine rarity (five stars being the rarest), are acquired via the gacha system, a luck-based mechanic in which players spend the in-game currency Stars with the hope of winning their desired cards.
 Although Girls Band Party! is a free-to-play game, players can spend real-life money to acquire more stars.

 The game's multiplayer, known as Multi Live, is a cooperative mode in which five players try to record a high cumulative score.
 During performances, the team can earn more points when they maximize a "Fever Chance" combo bar and enter "Fever" mode.
 Player versus player multiplayer modes are also available such as VS Live and Team Live, the latter of which is a five-on-five format.

 During the game's anniversaries in March, new content is added and the main story is updated.
 The second anniversary in 2019 saw the introduction of an overworld lounge that features new character interactions and animations.
 The following year, Raise A Suilen and Morfonica were added as playable bands, while new gameplay mechanics included Live2D animation during lives and a "rehearsal" mode that allows players to practice songs without fearing health depletion.
 The fourth anniversary introduced the Team Live mode, character birthday gacha cards, and sideways flick notes.
 Stage Challenge, a game mode in which players are restricted to certain band lineups and progress by attaining target scores, and multiplayer music video functionality were implemented in 2022.
-A "super-large update" is scheduled for the six-year celebration with the addition of a third Main Story season and 3D animated videos for fan-voted songs.
+A "super-large update" took place for the six-year celebration with the addition of a third Main Story season, five star rarity, and 3D animated videos for fan-voted songs.